 Traits of each personality disorder can be researched using the DSM-5 criteria, noting that the diagnostic manual puts Narcissism in its own unique category for NPD [Narcissistic Personality Disorder] while letting Sociopathy [Sociopath, Sociopaths, sociopathic] land couched under the umbrella term ASPD [Anti-Social Personality Disorder].

 The expectation is psychology, psychiatry, and behavioral experts in charge of writing the diagnostic manual will strive in a future edition to provide a more comprehensive breakdown of the ASPD category with respect for the following anti-social, egocentric and unempathetic conditions:

 - Sociopath — usually trauma inspired (nurtured), flat emotional affectations, lack empathy, know right from wrong but likely to manufacture chaos for others in an attempt to amuse themselves when feeling bored

-- Psychopath — more violent or verbally volatile by nature, more erratic and emotional in general, may have biological thinning of brain area that limits healthy and full-scale range of emotions
+- Psychopath — more violent or verbally volatile by nature, more erratic and emotional in general, may have biological thinning of a brain area that limits the healthy and full-scale range of emotions

 - Narcopath — meets diagnostic behavioral criteria for having Narcissism plus Sociopathic nature (trauma inspired, deviant personality further hyper-stimulated to readily adapt into harsh, brutal, or narcissistic culture)

 - Malignant Narcissist — an extreme form of Narcissist who displays intense personality traits covertly while showing they are fully accountable for moral actions by blame-shifting and reporting false victimization by their targets when called to assume public moral responsibility; one of the most dangerous and toxic personality types

 - Dark Triad — Narcissists who display what is known as Machiavellian intent, Narcissism, and any form of Anti-Social tendencies; the most aggressive and dominant form of toxic personality; typically a successful “breeder” (family matriarch or patriarch) who traumatizes and victimized their own friends, family members, children, and co-workers with predictable and caustic regularity

 It is also important to note the Narcissism (with a capital N) related to the classification of a personality trait that a) suggests a person or group acts with entitlement and b) that any person who meets diagnostic criteria for having NPD behaves in ways that display conspicuous egocentrism with alarming regularity.